 Got no time to read books?
 Worry not, SwapUp got you covered.
 We are writing a bi-monthly book summaries to help you stay up-to-date on current thinking and pass on some tips to help you stay sustainable.

-Our inaugural book is The Conscious Closet: The Revolutionary Guide to Looking Good While Doing Good by Elizabeth L. Cline, a journalist and expert on consumer culture, fast fashion, sustainability and labour rights in the apparel industry.
+Our inaugural book is The Conscious Closet: The Revolutionary Guide to Looking Good While Doing Good by Elizabeth L. Cline, a journalist and expert on consumer culture, fast fashion, sustainability and labour rights in the fashion industry.

 The book is a follow-up from Overdressed: The Shockingly High Cost of Cheap Fashion, which uncovers the true nature of cheap clothing.
 The Conscious Closet, in many ways, is her suggestions of how we can move away from the cheap clothing industry she investigated in Overdressed.

 The Conscious Closet encourages readers to learn where their clothes are made and how they're made so that we can shop and dress more sustainably.
 There are lots of handy tips in the book, but our favourite is the suggested “components” of a better, one-of-a-kind wardrobe (or a “conscious closet”):